GenerousLabs/md2carddav/README.md

 - Fetch all VCards from a CardDAV server and save to disk locally
   - Versioning that folder with git is a great idea!
+- Delete all VCards from a given address book on a CardDAV server
+  - Currently (v0.1.0) there is no sync functionality, it's only 1 way, the vision is that the markdown files are the "master copy" or "source of truth", deleting from the CardDAV server may be required periodically to clean up data removed from markdown as there is currently (v0.1.0) no deleting of missing data.
 - Import a folder of VCards into correctly formatted markdown files
   - Primary target is dendron compatibility, but these are just plain markdown files so any markdown editor / digital garden / second brain system should hopefully be compatible
 - Given a folder of markdown contact files, push each one to a CardDAV server